Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Reliability-latency-rate tradeoff in the finite blocklength regime

-Thus, by taking the derivative on both sides of Eq. \eqref{newtheo31}, we have
+Next, by taking the derivative on both sides of Eq. \eqref{newtheo31}, we have

-By substituting Eqs. \eqref{newlemma2} and \eqref{newtheo32} into Eqs. \eqref{awgn1}, and \eqref{fading1}, we obtain the results shown in \RV{Theorem 7}. \end{IEEEproof}
+By substituting Eqs. \eqref{newlemma2} and \eqref{newtheo32} into Eqs. \eqref{awgn1}, and \eqref{fading1}, we obtain the results shown in Theorem 7. \end{IEEEproof}

-In \RV{Theorem 7}, we obtain the revised gain-conservation equation for low-latency communication systems.
+In Theorem 7, we present revised gain-conservation equations for low-latency communication systems.
 There are some differences between Eq. \eqref{tttt3} and Eq.
 (4) in \cite{YLTCOM}.
-First, the parameter $c_4$ is 1 in \cite{YLTCOM}.
-This is mainly because \RV{\cite{YLTCOM} lacks} a discussion on the condition \RV{under which} normal approximation can be used for high-SNR asymptotic analysis.
-Second, there is $\theta N$ in Eq. \eqref{tttt3}, which does not exist in \cite{YLTCOM}.
-This is because the arrival in \cite{YLTCOM} is deterministic.
-The randomness of the arrival causes \RV{a deterioration} of the performance of queueing systems \RV{with respect to DVP} and QoS-constrained throughput.
+First, the parameter $c_4$ equals 1 in \cite{YLTCOM}.
+This is mainly because \cite{YLTCOM} lacks a discussion on the conditions under which normal approximation can be applied for high-SNR asymptotic analysis.
+Second, Eq. \eqref{tttt3} includes the term $\theta N$, which is absent in \cite{YLTCOM}.
+This discrepancy arises because the arrival in \cite{YLTCOM} is deterministic.
+The randomness of the arrival causes a deterioration in the performance of queueing systems with respect to DVP and QoS-constrained throughput.

-Moreover, we can obtain the real-time gain based on \RV{Theorem 5} and Eq. \eqref{tt010} for Nakagami-$m$ fading channels as